netdata/msi-installer/README.md

 > :warning: **Running directly the MSI will cause installation to fail**.
 Only install via `msiexec`.

-> :warning: **The installer will reboot the server without asking you** in order to install all the dependencies.
-After restart, the installation will finish automatically, but **a user needs to log in, after the reboot**, due to https://github.com/microsoft/WSL/issues/2979.
+> :warning: **The installer will need to reboot the server** in order to finish the installation, but **a user needs to log in, after the reboot**, due to https://github.com/microsoft/WSL/issues/2979.

 ## Installation Details